Laline Paull

-Laline Paull is a British novelist.
+Laline Paull FRSL is a British novelist.
 Her debut novel, The Bees, was nominated for the 2015 Baileys Women's Prize for Fiction.
 Her 2017 cli-fi novel is titled The Ice.
+Her 2022 novel Pod was nominated for the 2023 Women's Prize for Fiction and made the shortlist.

 Biography

 Laline Paull was born in London, UK.
 She is the daughter of Indian immigrants.
-She won a scholarship to the University of Oxford.
+She won a scholarship to the University of Oxford, graduating from Hertford College in 1983 with a Bachelor of Arts (BA) in English.
+She also took screenwriting and theatre courses in London and Los Angeles.

+In 2023, Paull was elected a Fellow of the Royal Society of Literature.